Andr0id88/KARBS/README.md

 ## Changes since first release

 - More documentation in the `getkeys` program and `mod+shift-e`.
-- Luke's build of st is now the default terminal, instead of urxvt.
+- Luke Smith's build of st is now the default terminal, instead of urxvt.
 This
   includes:
   	- Full unicode compatibility
 	- vim-like bindings